p0l1t1c1an/bsdfan-rs/README.md

 # bsdfan
 ```

-To enable bsdfan-rust at startup include the following to your /etc/rc.conf:
+To enable bsdfan-rs at startup include the following to your /etc/rc.conf:

 `bsdfan_enable="YES"`